GetStream/stream-firebase-extensions/integration-tests/README.md

 ## Locally

-You'll need the following files to set the right environment variables
+You'll need the following files to set the right environment variables.

+These files are generated automatically in CI using repository secrets.

 ### extensions/auth-activity-feeds.env.local